This post may contain affiliate links. Please read my disclosure policy for more details.

 - In a large bowl mix flour, instant yeast, and salt until combined.

 - Add water, olive oil, and stir with a spatula to incorporate the dry ingredients into the liquid.
 The dough is sticky, it doesn't look smooth, and a few lumps are totally fine.
-However, you might want an extra Tbsp of water if the flour is not incorporated into the water.

 - When the dough is ready and fluffy, preheat the oven to 440°F/230°C, and cut a large piece of parchment paper (if you use a pizza stone) or use the parchment paper to line a large baking pan.